HOWZZY2000/DP-JOA/README.md

 No join of two relations that don't share a common column.
 So the following graph is invalid:
 <img src="https://github.com/HOWZZY2000/DP-JOA/blob/master/Readme_Pic/join-tree2.png" width="200" height="200">
 ### Left Relation Join
-In order for the join be evaluated using HashJoin algorithm later, the relation with smaller cardinalities is on the left.
+In order for the join be evaluated using HashJoin algorithm later, the relation with smaller cardinality is on the left.
 So the following graph is invalid:
 <img src="https://github.com/HOWZZY2000/DP-JOA/blob/master/Readme_Pic/join-tree3.png" width="200" height="200" >